thedevsbuddy/laraworld/README.md

 </body>
 ```

-To show dropdown in any page for the country state and city you cab use
+To show dropdown in any page for the country, state and city you can use.
 ```html
 <!-- Country Dropdown -->
 <select name="country" id="country"></select>